openhab/openhabian/docs/openhabian-DEBUG.md

 To do so, edit the config file using `nano /etc/openhabian.conf` and change the `debugmode` parameter to either `on` or `maximum` (it should read `off`), then reboot again.
-Using `on` will generate more verbose output of commands and use of `maximum` will have openHABian show every single command it executes so you or the maintainers you send this to can get an idea which part of the code to look at.
+Using `on` will generate more verbose output of commands and specifying `maximum` will have openHABian show every single command it executes so you or the maintainers you send this to can get an idea which part of the code to look at.
 Your next boot run will exhibit much more verbose logging.
 Remember output will